practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 User #2 said: Bye
 ```

-If you can't get this running or don't have the time to try it out right now,
+If you don't have the time to try out this code right now,
-don't worry: as long as you understand the basic idea, you'll be fine.
-This just
+don't worry: as long as you understand the basic idea behind it, you'll be fine.
-serves as a practical example to help you understand [the
+This chat server just serves as a practical example to help you
-code we'll be discussing](https://raw.github.com/gist/3612925/315e7bfc5de7a029606b3885d71953acb84f112e/ChatServer.rb) throughout the rest of this article.
+understand [the code we'll be discussing][chatserver] throughout this article.

 Now that we have a place to start from, let's build our event system.